PolaeCo/stylegan2-ada/README.md

 This script is NOT on an infinite loop.
 This is used in our MIX models, with models like Toonify.

-### 3) [not used]: generate_from_vector.py, which will take a z-vector and generate 1 img from that z-vector from the specified network pkl.
+### 3) [not used]: generate_from_vector.py, which will take a Z-vector and generate 1 img from that Z-vector from the specified network pkl.
 `python generate_from_vector.py --network toonify.pkl --vector_fpath sample_files/user00_dlatents.npz  --output_fpath dlatents-toon-user00.jpg`